rostom17/ROSTOMS_APP/README.md

 ## api = "https://dummyjson.com/products"

-## Requirements                 Status
+## Features and Principles Implemented in this application:
-1. Pagination                   Done
+1. Pagination
-2. Infinite Scrolling           Done
+2. Infinite Scrolling
-3. State Management             Bloc
+3. State Management (Bloc)
-4. Architecture                 Clean Architecture
+4. Clean Architecture
-5. Error handling               Dedicated Error Mapper
+5. Proper Error Handling
-6. Retry Mechanism              Implemented
+6. Retry Mechanism
-7. Navigation                   GoRouter
+7. Navigation with GoRouter
-8. Functional Programming       Dartz (Either<Left, Right>)
+8. Functional Programming (Dartz)

-## Note : To reduce code clutter i have picked limited fields from api response but I made sure that data fields are complex (eg: nested list) and important.
-I give limited focus on developing pixel perfect UI rather focus on Clean Architecture, Readable, Maintainable and Reusable code with proper error handling
+## Note : To reduce code clutter, I selected a limited number of fields from the API response, ensuring that the chosen data fields are both important and include complex structures (e.g., nested lists).
+I focused less on creating a pixel-perfect UI and more on implementing clean architecture, readable, maintainable, and reusable code with proper error handling.

 ## Developed By: Rostom Ali